December 15, 2025 HSE Advisor Canada 3 min read

 You can have all the documentation, pass every audit, maintain your COR certification, and still hurt people.
 Happens all the time.

-The Ministry doesn't care about your binder when they're investigating a fatality.
+The Ministry of Labour doesn't care about your binder when they're investigating a fatality.
 They care about what actually happened on the floor.
 Was the hazard identified?
 Were controls in place?
 Did workers know about them?
 Were they followed?

 Paper doesn't stop injuries.
 Behaviour does.
 And behaviour only changes when safety culture is built into operations, not bolted on as an afterthought.